enfabrica/enkit/scripts/gee.changelog.md

 ## Releases

+### Release 0.2.29

+* Streamling PR submission, and make the PR description template more terse.
+* Fix a malformed `git diff` command used during PR description template creation.
+* #565: Disable the unreliable diff test after `gee pr_submit`.
+* #576: `gee pr_submit` now checks PR status before attemping to submit.  gee will no longer attempt to submit a PR that has already been merged.
+* #561: disable --autostash on all `git rebase` operations.
+The user must commit all changes before updated.
+* #560: `gee version` now checks if a newer version of gee is available.
+* #551: fix `gee cleanup`'s handling of `pr_NNN` branches created using `gee pr_checkout`.

 ### Release 0.2.28

-* Fix formatting of date when creating a shallow clone of the git repo.
+* #550: Fix formatting of date when creating a shallow clone of the git repo.
 * Fix `gee cleanup`: fix diff'ing of `pr_checkout` branches

 ### Release 0.2.27